 Senior Enchanter Adrian makes Fiona seem mellow.
 Rhys, though calmer than the previous two, has his moments as well.

 Knight Templar: Lord Seeker Lambert is intent on bringing order to the Circle.
 Even if he has to break away from Chantry authority entirely to do it.
-Senior Enchanter Adrian fits as well.

-Line In The Sand: Fiona offers this in a speech to the surviving mages at the end of the book: they can either go back to the templars and hope for mercy or play this revolution out in full.
+Line in the Sand: Fiona offers this in a speech to the surviving mages at the end of the book: they can either go back to the templars and hope for mercy or play this revolution out in full.
 They choose the latter, but not without a fairly close vote.

 Mercy Kill: All of Cole's victims were people in such despair that they accepted death to escape their fate when he offered it.